pySpecData: compact spectral data processing!

 The Basics

-Our goal is that after you put in a little effort to learn the new way of manipulating data with pySpecData, you can then make the code for processing spectral data that is shorter and also more quickly legible.
+Our goal is that after you put in a little effort to learn the new way of manipulating data with pySpecData, you can then make the code for processing spectral data that is shorter and that can be written and read in a shorter amount of time (vs using standard numpy).
 PySpecData automatically handles the following issues, without any additional code:

 • relabeling axes after a Fourier transformation